owntracks/booklet/docs/tech/json.md

 * `servercer`					iOS only, blank separated list of certificate file names in DER format, or empty
 * `clientpkcs`					iOS only, name of the client pkcs12 file,or empty
 * `passphrase`					iOS only, passphrase for client pkcs12 file
+* `beaconMode`					Android only. `0` = normal Bluetooth mode that enables scanning when regions with UUID are defined, `1` = Same as 0 but uses legacy beacon scanning instead of Android 6 scanning.
+Has no effect on devices not running Android < 6.x, `2` = hard disable any Bluetooth functions even if regions with UUID are defined

 #### Notes